Maugsten/AppliedDataAnalysis/Project2/README.md

 # Project 2

 In this directory you will find everything on the second project of the semester.
 In the "Report" folder, you will find the report.
-In the "Code" folder, you will find five python scripts and an excel file containing data.
+In the "Code" folder, you will find five python scripts and a CSV file containing data.

 ## Files